PresentLocation/Art64X/190926/WebsiteMapping.md

 ## Applying Mapping

+Mapping helps the designer develop meaningful design solutions for pages.
+Mapping helps the designer understand requirements, challenges, and possibilities as they relate to layout, content, and design.

-Understanding the layout, content, and design approach for a page allows you to develop <b>content layouts</b> and a <b>page template</b>.
+Mapping helps the designer develop two important forms that aid in the production of designs: <b>content layouts</b> and a <b>page template</b>.

 ### Content Layouts